 I’m someone who loves to identify problems and develop systems to solve them.
 Among the many ways I have been described, the nicest are change agent, innovation architect, creative solutions engineer, and inquisitive.

-When I am privileged to be invited to present at conferences or events, some of the topics I speak on are work readiness, disability as diversity in the workplace, employer branding, social networking, social recruiting, and collaborative community based partnerships.
+When I am privileged to be invited to present at conferences or events, some of the topics I speak on are work readiness, disability as diversity in the workplace, employer and self branding, social networking, social recruiting, and collaborative community based partnerships.

 I once had an amazing volunteer gig as co-founder/organizer of NEPA BlogCon, a not for profit blogging / social media / digital marketing conference founded in 2012, held each fall in Northeastern Pennsylvania, and its benefactor, Squirrel Girls Tech Camp held each summer for girls grades 4-6.
 The conference was founded to help inspire and educate the regional business community in this part of Rust Belt PA to convert static websites to sites with the dynamic content clients and consumers began to expect and demand at the turn of the decade.
 Then camp came along when area schools lagged behind in providing compelling and current STEM activities in the area of computer coding at the elementary school level.
 As women organizers, we wanted to help ensure the girls we could reach had opportunities to succeed in spite of gaps in the system.
 Eventually over the years the region caught up in these areas and we decided to go out on a high note after our last conference and camp in 2017.
 I will always cherish all we accomplished.